cheind/sdftoolbox/README.md

 ## Notes (just for me)

--   for a cube, assuming surfae lin when computing ts is not quite right. increase num samples or add a newton root finder
+-   for a cube, assuming surfae lin when computing ts is not quite right. increase num samples or add a newton root finder.
+Root finder would not work: in case of box you easily have zero grads in the edge direction.
 -   biasing for plane parallel xy is needed, otherwise no location info.
 -   naive method might shrink object (two edge case)